 2. Check for WP_DEBUG

 Go down to the line where WP_DEBUG is defined.
-This normally looks like this:
+It normally looks like this:

 define( 'WP_DEBUG', false );

-We are going to operate above that line.
+We are going to insert new code above that line.

 3. Insert WP_DEBUG codes